-I’m sometimes skeptical of “healthy” dessert recipes because some call for sketchy ingredients like zero-calorie butter spray, Stevia drops, etc. I try to cook and bake with mostly natural, whole ingredients and use as little refined sugar as possible.
+I’m highly skeptical of “healthy” dessert recipes that call for fat-free everything, sugar-free everything.
+I try to cook and bake with mostly natural, whole ingredients and use as little refined sugar as possible.

 This healthy apple crisp has all real, whole ingredients like oats, almond flour, nuts, cinnamon, coconut oil, and pure maple syrup, and it’s by far the best healthy dessert I’ve ever had.
 It’s free of refined sugar and the only sweetener is just a tiny bit of maple syrup, plus the natural sweetness of the apples.